Intellectual Property Infringement

 If you need to take decisive action in an IP dispute situation, we have the experience to guide you through the process of making an application to court for an injunction.

 Intellectual property rights can add significant value to your business.
-Our experienced team takes a commercial view and helps you decide what action to take to preserve that value.
+Our experienced team takes a commercial view and helps you decide what action to take to preserve that value if your IP rights have been infringed.

 We are always happy to discuss concerns, provide a scope of how to deal with an IP dispute and a fee estimate.